euq8/Kudz/README.md

-# KUDZ - Social Network for connecting with friends
+# KUDZ - Social Network for connecting with friends & Bots